Common Names

 When used in small doses, the tannin content in rhubarb has a constipating effect.
 At higher doses, however, the hydrolyzed metabolites of emodin and sennidin stimulate the gastrointestinal tract and produce a laxative effect (4).
 The actions of anthraquinones on rheinanthrone, which is transformed from sennoside A, may promote the purgative effects of sennoside A (16).

 The anti-inflammatory activity of emodin may mediate rhubarb’s hepatoprotective effects in rats with cholestatic hepatitis (11).
 Lindeyin, a phenolic gallylglucoside, exhibits analgesic and anti-inflammatory properties in animal models.
-Catechin, epicatechin, procyanidins, and gallylglucose were also shown to inhibit hyaluronidase (10) (12).
+Catechin, epicatechin, procyanidins, and gallylglucose were shown to inhibit hyaluronidase (10) (12).

 Adverse Reactions